ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/rpi-llama3/run.md

 Now you can transfer the archive from the development machine to your Raspberry Pi 5.

-There are multiple ways to do this: via cloud storage services, with a USB thumb drive or using SSH.
+There are multiple ways to do this: via cloud storage services, with a USB thumb drive, or using SSH.
 Use any method that is convenient for you.

 For example, you can use `scp` running from a terminal in your Raspberry Pi 5 device as shown.
 Follow the same option as you did in the previous step.